lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 - [Stallman's Computing](https://stallman.org/stallman-computing.html) - Personal page of Richard Stallman where he describes his way to do computing.

+- [Git](https://git-scm.com/) - Git is a distributed version-control system created by Linux Torvalds.

+- [GitHub](https://github.com) - GitHub, Inc. is a subsidiary of Microsoft which provides hosting for software development and version control using Git.

+- [TED](https://www.ted.com/talks) - TED Conferences LLC is an American media organization that posts talks online for free distribution under the slogan "ideas worth spreading".

+- [DuckDuckGo](https://duckduckgo.com/) - DuckDuckGo (also abbreviated as DDG) is an internet search engine that emphasizes protecting searchers' privacy.

 ## Generic Things